 - Monitor blood pressure and heart rate with each increase in dose.
 If hypotensive, discontinue other vasodilator drugs (eg, nitrates, calcium-channel blockers) where possible.
 Where bradycardia (<60 bpm) develops, stop other contributory medications (eg, digoxin, amiodarone).

 - Do not abruptly stop beta-blockers, as this risks an MI or arrhythmia.

 Angiotensin-II receptor antagonists

-- Angiotensin-II receptor antagonists can be used in patients intolerant of standard ACE inhibitors.
-Candesartan and valsartan are now licensed for this indication.
+- Candesartan and valsartan are now licensed for this indication.
 They do not cause the chronic cough side-effect associated with ACE inhibitors.

-- They must only be used in patients with adequate renal function and a normal serum potassium.
+- Angiotensin receptor blockers must only be used in patients with adequate renal function and a normal serum potassium.
 Serial monitoring of renal function and U&Es is vital, particularly when used in combination with an ACE inhibitor.

 Mineralocorticoid/aldosterone receptor antagonists (MRAs)